nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 ## 4.2 The scratch file

-Assuming you will be passing a null pointer to `purge_proc`, letting OpenPaige use the built-in purge function, the steps to initialize virtual memory fully are as follows:
+Assuming you will be passing a null pointer to `purge_proc`, letting OpenPaige use the built-in purge function, the steps to initialise virtual memory fully are as follows:

-1. First, call `pgMemStartup` to initialize the OpenPaige Memory Allocation manager, and pass the maximum memory to `max_memory` you want OpenPaige to use before allocations begin purging.
+1. First, call `pgMemStartup` to initialise the OpenPaige Memory Allocation manager, and pass the maximum memory you want OpenPaige using to `max_memory` before allocations begin purging.
 If you want OpenPaige to use whatever is available, pass 0 for `max_memory` (see `pgMemStartup` in the index for additional information).
 2. Create a file that can be used as a "temp" file and open it with read/write access.
 3. Call `InitVirtualMemory`, passing the file reference from §2 in the `ref_con` parameter.
 (For **Macintosh** platform, this should be the file `refnum` of the opened file; for **Windows** platform, this should be the `int` returned from `OpenFile` or `GetTempFile`, etc.).
 4. Keep the scratch file open until you shut down the Allocation Manager with `pgMemShutdown`.

 **NOTE:** It is your responsibility to close and/or delete your temp file after your application session with OpenPaige has terminated.

-If you are writing your own purge function, however, `ref_con` can be anything you require to initialize virtual memory I/O, such as a file reference or a pointer to some structure of your own definition.
+If you are writing your own purge function, however, `ref_con` can be anything you require to initialise virtual memory I/O, such as a file reference or a pointer to some structure of your own definition.

 After calling the above function, memory allocations will be "spooled" to your temp file as necessary to create a virtual memory environment.